Developer Keys

 Administrator Validation

 Google Classroom integrations are unique, as administrators must first whitelist Edlink in their Google Workspace environment.
-If this does not happen, then users will see a warning screen from Google each time they attempt to access an integrated application through Edlink.
+If this does not happen, then users will see a warning screen from Google each time they attempt to access your application through Edlink.
 Our Google integration guide provides instructions on how to complete this step.

 Moodle Plugins